cessationoftime/chrome-language-immersion/README.md

 ## ccv notes

-LIT is under content scripts under sources> Language Immersion
+lit.js (the script that controls translation) can be debugged in google chrome by going under the developer tools and finding the  content scripts section and looking at sources > Language Immersion

 If the program gets stuck translating look at "finalizeTranslation lit.js:376"